 The Uganda visa on arrival is no longer available since July 2016 for anyone, not just Australian citizens.
 The Ugandan government decided to eliminate and replace it with electronic visas.
 As a result, all travelers who wish to enter Uganda need to have a Uganda e-visa or a visa issued by a Ugandan embassy.
 Otherwise, you will be sent back to Australia.
 Even if visas on arrival cannot be obtained anymore, the electronic visa system is a lot easier to use, which is why we advise you to apply online using the services of iVisa.

-The process that iVisa created could not be more straightforward.
-All you have to do is provide them with some information about yourself and some documents.
+The process that iVisa has created could not be more straightforward.
+All you have to do is to provide them with some basic information about yourself and some documents.
 You fill in the application form, and then iVisa will take care of everything for you.
 Your efforts are minimal.
 Here is what you need to provide:

 - Copy of your passport’s bio page

 - A passport-sized photo – as recent as possible